pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215723543-ece14cf8-f235-4a47-8966-0d6cbcb9e7da.png)

-Next, locate the archive mode By default, it is set to off when set to on it will store the backup of replicas.
-Also, add archive_command when we are storing the data.
+Next, locate the archive mode By default, it is set to off when set to on, it will store the backup of replicas.
+Also, add "archive_command" while storing the data.

 ![image](https://user-images.githubusercontent.com/92078754/215724031-0e3813bd-7248-4372-981d-8601da395ae0.png)

-That’s all for the changes needed in this configuration file.
+These changes are required in this configuration file.
 Save the changes and exit.

 Next, create an archive directory.
 ```console